GandhiCloudLab/waiops320/sending-instana-events-to-aimgr/readme.md

 There are three types possible here.

-- Type 1: Without CustomPayLoad
+- Type 1: Without CustomPayLoads
-- Type 2: With CustomPayLoad and Summary field
+- Type 2: With CustomPayLoads and Summary field
-- Type 3: With CustomPayLoad and Summary1, Summary2, Summary3, Summary4 fields
+- Type 3: With CustomPayLoads and Summary1, Summary2, Summary3, Summary4 fields

 <img src="images/summary.png">